Westinghouse to lock out 172 union members at New Hampshire plant

 (Reuters) - Westinghouse Electric Co, a unit of Japan's Toshiba Corp <6502.T>, said on Sunday it issued a lockout notice to 172 union members at its nuclear components manufacturing plant in Newington, New Hampshire, declaring that the sides had reached a stalemate in contract negotiations.

-Westinghouse, which has been operating under bankruptcy protection, began formal negotiations with the International Brotherhood of Boilermakers, Iron Shipbuilders, Blacksmiths, Forgers and Helpers in April for a contract that expired almost a year earlier.
+Westinghouse, which has been operating under bankruptcy protection, began formal negotiations with the International Brotherhood of Boilermakers, Iron Shipbuilders, Blacksmiths, Forgers and Helpers in April.

 The Boilermakers and Westinghouse engaged in a mediation process that was not successful, and the union has refused to accept the company's last, best and final contract offer, the company said.